 Founder gender: Both male and female founders

-Leader gender: Both male and female (more than one person) Leader(s) (2019): Professor Timothy Swanson, André Hoffmann Chair of Environmental Economics and Professor Liliana Andonova, Department of IR/Political Science,
+Leader gender: Both male and female (more than one person) Leader(s) (2021): Timothy Swanson (Academic Co-Director), Liliana Andonova (Academic Co-Director)

 Leader gender: Both male and female (more than one person)